acorg/slurm-pipeline/README.md

     # Start a first specification and save its status:
     $ slurm-pipeline.py --specification spec1.json > spec1-status.json

-    # Start a second specification once the first has finished (this assumes you shell is bash):
+    # Start a second specification once the first has finished (this assumes your shell is bash):
-    $ slurm-pipeline.py --specification spec2.json --startAfter $(slurm-pipeline-status.py --specification spec1-status.json --printFinal) > spec2-status.json
+    $ slurm-pipeline.py --specification spec2.json \
+        --startAfter $(slurm-pipeline-status.py --specification spec1-status.json --printFinal) \
+        > spec2-status.json
     ```

 If neither `--printUnfinished` nor `--printFinal` is given,
 `slurm-pipeline-status.py` prints a detailed summary of the status of the
 specification it is given.
+This will include the current status (obtained
+from [`squeue`](https://slurm.schedmd.com/squeue.html)) of all jobs
-Example output might resemble the following:
+launched.
+Example output will resemble the following:

 ```sh
 $ slurm-pipeline.py --specification spec1.json > status.json